-In these difficult times, it is wonderful to take some time for socializing, and spending time with girlfriends.
-Each of the three of us, featured here and styled by me, are a separate generation, but we are very much alike in what we value.
+In these difficult times, it is wonderful to take some time for socializing and spending time with girlfriends.
+Each of the three of us, featured here and styled by me, are from a different generation, but we are very much alike in what we value.
 Below, we three on the city streets, literally, showcasing our #streetstyle !

 She is stunning, of course, but the addition of just those 4 pieces added major WOW factor.

 I am wearing a foulard printed sheath dress with a jeweled collar that is about 4 years old.
 I layered it with a fingy boucle cardi that is CHANEL and has been a go-to cardigan for almost 10 years.